mvernacc/16322-3d-pose/README.md

 This repo contains a implementation of [Edgar Kraft's quaternion-based UKF](http://kodlab.seas.upenn.edu/uploads/Arun/UKFpaper.pdf) and a program for running the UKF on simulated data or saved experimental data.
 It also contains sensor drivers for the MPU-9150 on the BeagleBone Black, quaternion utilities, and tools for sensor characterization.

+> [!WARNING]
+> March 2025 update - I don't recommend trying to install and run this code.
+I wrote it a decade ago, in python 2, and before I knew much about packaging python projects for easy installation.
+Instead:
+> - If you want more details on this project, read the [PDF report](report/report.pdf).
+> - If you want to use my implementation of Kraft's quaternion-based UKF, please use the latest version of my [estimators repo](https://github.com/mvernacc/estimators).
+I have updated it to use python 3 and the uv package manager; it will be much easier to install than this code.
+(This repo still has an old python 2 version of estimators as a submodule.)

 Installation
 ------------